1926 United States Senate election in Pennsylvania

 The 1926 United States Senate election in Pennsylvania was held on November 2, 1926.
-Incumbent Republican George W. Pepper, who was appointed following the death of Boies Penrose, was defeated for re-nomination by William Scott Vare.
-Vare won the election, defeating Democratic opponent William Bauchop Wilson.
+Republican incumbent George W. Pepper ran for a second term in office but was defeated in the Republican primary by U.S. representative and Philadelphia political boss William Scott Vare.
+Vare won the general election, defeating Democratic opponent William Bauchop Wilson.
 He was not permitted to assume office, however, until an investigation was conducted into possible election fraud and corruption.
 Vare was ultimately unseated in December 1929 by the Senate, following charges of corruption.

 Despite Wilson's loss, this is the last time that the following counties have voted Democratic: Bradford, Cameron, Huntingdon, Lebanon, McKean, Perry, Potter, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, and Wyoming.

+Background

+1922 elections and Pennsylvania Republican factionalism

+For many decades, the politics of Pennsylvania were controlled by a powerful Republican Party political machine based in Philadelphia and controlled by U.S. senators and political bosses Simon Cameron, J. Donald Cameron, Matthew Quay, and Boies Penrose in succession.
+On December 31, 1921, Penrose died in office (as had junior senator Philander C. Knox on October 12), creating a vacancy in both U.S. Senate seats.

+Penrose died without an obvious successor, creating a power vacuum atop the Pennsylvania machine and setting off a struggle among at least three major factions: